 It is a good idea to bring the crashpad with you.
 You can rent pads from the bouldering store Sofa Boulders, but almost all climbers bring their own pad.

 If you want to save money, take the no payment roads.
 Many rental cars today have built-in GPS, but you can also download a navigation software like HERE maps on your phone.
 HERE maps works also offline, when you have downloaded the whole country.
 On almost every navigation device and software you can use a setting to avoid payment roads.
 In Spain most of the roads are free and very good.

-Buy/download the topo guidebook Boulder Albarracín (norop.es).
-There is also a newer one, The Guidebook about Albarracin Bouldering, with a lot of new problems, but the feedback of many climbers is, that it is quite close to shit (small unclear pictures and the grades and names doesn’t match the other books.
-But the new routes are nice).
-It is also good idea to take the 27crags offline version.
+It is a good idea to download the 27crags premium-guides, which work also off-line.
+There is all the topo-information together and you can now days easily navigate with its map.
+You can also buy the topo guidebook Boulder Albarracín.
+There is also a newer one, The Guidebook about Albarracin Bouldering, with a lot of new problems, but the feedback of many climbers is, that it is quite close to shit (small unclear pictures and the grades and names doesn’t match the other books.).

 Book the hotel of course also in advance.
 Many Finnish people stay at el Gallo, but people also rent apartments.
 During the Christmas you can get a hotel room with 30 euros/per night.